Changissnz/internet_insecurity_of_today/README.md

   bartering are sure to be peculiar to convention in the midst of decentralized forms of wealth.
 - Virtually every person under "guidance society" discovers, sooner or later, that no one can do anything right for them or be square with them in the beginning.
   These patterns' rationale is related to the engineered obsolescence movement spearheaded by Facebook & Company (now Meta Corporation).
 Every ounce of happiness squeezed, it's as if these black holes will just go away on the orders of the Count.
+- The moral some of these leaders offer: it's not over until the blood feud yields blood.
+What internet is there, when its makers and consumers, family and friends, are both drowning in their own blood.